 Click the 'Play' button to read out loud this webpage content

-Lord Ganapati is regarded as the 4th among the 32 different forms of Ganapati.
+Veera Ganapati is regarded as the 4th among the 32 different forms of Ganapati.
 ‘Veeram’ or ‘Veera’ refers to valor and courage.
 Veera Ganapati is thus, a valiant warrior God, who occupies the position of a fearless commander.
 True to his name and characteristics, he appears as a mighty and commanding entity.
-Veera Ganapati possesses as many as sixteen arms, and holds in them numerous powerful and varied weapons like chakra (discus), bow and arrow, trident, sword, club, hook, elephant goad, mace, hammer, spear, battle axe, shield, Nagapasha (serpent noose) and victory flag.
-He also holds a fearful vethal, the goblin, as a symbol of the mind.
+Veera Ganapati possesses as many as sixteen arms and holds in them numerous powerful and varied weapons like chakra (discus), bow and arrow, trident, sword, club, hook, elephant goad, mace, hammer, spear, battle ax, shield, Nagapasha (serpent noose) and victory flag.
+He also holds a fearful vethal or goblin, as a symbol of the mind.

 Chanting the Veera Ganapati Mantra with faith, can be an effective means of propitiating this illustrious Lord.